passdan/BioinformaticiansToolbox/Metagenomics_overview.md

    - Functional annotation of sequences using the eggNOG database of orthologous groups.

 7. **[Phantom (Pathway and Genome Database Annotation and Metabolic Modeling)](https://github.com/dkoslicki/Phantom)**
-   - A tool for annotating metabolic pathways and genome databases for functional analysis (I haven'y used this one before, but may be worth trying!)
+   - A tool for annotating metabolic pathways and genome databases for functional analysis (I haven't used this one before, but may be worth trying!)

 **Programs:** Prodigal, HUMAnN2, AMR++